 Clients and contacts welcome Richard’s straightforward and common sense approach to disputes.
 Richard believes mediation is very often a far less painful and expensive remedy to many disputes than litigation.
 Clients also appreciate his keen interest in their problems and how they affect their lives and businesses.
 Although no sensible client wants to become embroiled in litigation or a protracted dispute a second time, Richard’s clients often return to consult him when they have further disputes, or legal issues.

 Richard regularly lectures on solicitors’ risk management and avoiding professional negligence claims.
 He is a member of the Practitioners’ Liaison Committee at Birmingham City University, advising on the attributes and skills legal businesses are looking for in law graduates and newly qualified solicitors.

 A mediator has recently sent the following testimonial on behalf of Richard:

 "Richard is an effective deal maker who protects his clients whilst calmly getting the deal done.
 An excellent negotiator with exceptional people skills".

 "Richard understands the dynamics of negotiation"

 "He works with the mediator, without being a "soft touch".
 He looks after his clients interests and does not engage in unnecessary confrontational or adversarial behaviour.
 He maintains good control with Counsel ,Clients and the other side, with patience, through what are often trying days"

 Richard lives in Kings Heath with his wife and daughter.
-His wife is a law lecturer at Birmingham City University and his daughter is studying for her A Levels at Bishop Vesey Grammar School in Sutton Coldfield.
+His wife is also a practising solicitor and his daughter is studying for her A Levels at Bishop Vesey Grammar School in Sutton Coldfield.
 Outside work Richard enjoys playing golf and quizzes.
 He is also a fan of Ipswich Town and the England rugby team.